ArashPartow/exprtk/readme.txt

 [00 - INTRODUCTION]
-The C++ Mathematical Expression  Toolkit Library (ExprTk) is  a simple to  use,  easy  to  integrate  and  extremely  efficient  mathematical expression parsing and evaluation engine.
+The C++ Mathematical Expression  Toolkit Library (ExprTk) is  a simple to  use,   easy  to   integrate  and   extremely  efficient   run-time mathematical  expression parsing  and evaluation  engine.
 The  parsing engine  supports numerous  forms  of  functional and  logic processing semantics and is easily extendible.